Diversity & Classification

 If you want to see a good example of a family tree, we recommend checking out the British royal family tree.
 This family tree traces the links from a common ancestor (in this case, Queen Elizabeth II, who was born in 1926) through to her great grandchildren, including Prince George and Princess Charlotte.

-The phylogenetic tree of life is similar to a family tree except instead of going back to a human, like Queen Victoria, it is rooted in a shared ancestor of all of the species.
+The phylogenetic tree of life is similar to a family tree, except instead of going back to a single person, like Queen Elizabeth II, it's rooted in a shared ancestor for all of the species included.
 You may not look a lot like a bacterium, but you're very distantly related to it.
-Of course any ancestor we shared with bacteria lived very, very, very long ago.
+Of course, any ancestor we shared with bacteria lived very, very, very long ago.

 This is a diagram of the phylogenetic tree of life.
 It separates organisms based on their genomic sequences.

 The root of the tree lies at the center bottom.
 This point represents the common ancestor of all living things.
 Modern organisms span the outer reaches of the tree, from Firmicutes (a type of bacteria) on the left to animals (like us!) on the right.
 This tree shows two important things: